Dante-t0/pair-implementation/README.md

 - **Dynamic Model Selection**: Choose between multiple attacker and target models.
 - **Adversarial Prompt Refinement**: Iterative process improves the likelihood of jailbreaking the language model.
 - **Judging System**: Evaluates responses using `judge_system.txt` rules.
-- **Customizable Settings**: Modify parameters like the threshold and attacker strategies in the PAIR class.

 ---